 - Well, no. The book needs some cleaning up to be ready for publication. - You have to take care of widows and orphans. - The Chicago Manual of Style defines widows as single lines left from the previous paragraph that appear at the top of a page.
-Similarly, oprhans are the single line of the first sentence of a paragraph or a very short line (for instance, one word) left at the bottom of a page. - I did not fix widows and orphans in basic_novel_LibreOffice.pdf.
-Your text will be different so you will get different widows and orphans. - You can see a widow on pages 4. - You can see an orphan on page 1. - How to fix these. - One method is to vary the number of lines on the page by shortening or lengthening the text on the page.
+Similarly, oprhans are the single line of the first sentence of a paragraph or a very short line (for instance, one word) left at the bottom of a page. - I did fix widows and orphans in the Romance template. - If you want to see some example download basic_novel_LibreOffice.pdf. - You can see an orphan on page 1. - You can see a widow on pages 4. - Your text will be different so you will get different widows and orphans. - How to fix these. - One method is to vary the number of lines on the page by shortening or lengthening the text on the page.
 In LibreOffice it is difficult to lengthen the page but it is easy to shorten it by making a page break.
 If possible, making short pages should be done so that the facing pages are the same length.
 This is a common technique.
 You can see it applied in many commercial books. - If you are producing your own book, you can add or subtract a few words of text to remove the widow or orphan.
-This can have the happy effect of allowing you to keep the pages the same length.
+This can have the happy effect of allowing you to keep the pages the same length. - You can use kerning to tighten or expand a section of text to make or remove a line of text.
+Select a section of text then Format - Character - Position and set the Spacing to Condensed or Expanded in 0.1 point increments.
+0.1 point increments are a little rough, so your results might not be happy.